E-language Folksonomy word cloud (Source: Created by Mark Pegrum with EdWordle, www.edwordle.net)

 - tags are able to be changed, and multiple similar tags (e.g., ‘blog’, ‘blogs’, ‘blogging’) can be collapsed into a single category (e.g., ‘blogs’) at a later date

-- the resulting index may be presented in the non-linear form of a tag cloud (as seen below)
+- the resulting index may be (but does not have to be) presented in the non-linear form of a tag cloud (see below)

 It is very easy to set up a folksonomy.
 After creating a free account with a service such as Diigo, users are prompted to download a tagging button to their browser bar.
 Using this button, they can add items to their index by tagging them, that is, adding a descriptive term or terms.
-As noted earlier, one common display format of a folksonomy index is the tag cloud, which is automatically generated.
-The more often a particular tag has been used, the larger and heavier the font.
+One common display format of a folksonomy index is the tag cloud, which can be automatically generated.
+The more often a particular tag has been used, the larger and heavier the font of that tag within the tag cloud.
 Below you can see an extract from Mark Pegrum’s E-language Tag Cloud, displaying the tags beginning with numbers or the letter ‘A’.
 Clicking on any tag will take you to a list of all the materials which have been tagged with that particular term.
 The full interactive tag cloud, covering the whole alphabet, can be found on the E-language tag cloud page of this website.

-There is a blurry line between folksonomies and social sharing, and there are many varied services that have some similarity to both, since they often involve tagging as well as sharing of online materials.
+There is a blurry line between folksonomies and social sharing, and there are varied services that have some similarity to both in that they involve tagging as well as sharing of online materials.
 In addition to being a folksonomy service, Diigo functions as a social annotation tool for highlighting and leaving comments on webpages.
-Bag The Web allows the creation of curated collections of materials on a topic; Tizmos lets you share lists of materials displayed as visual bookmarks; Pinterest allows materials to be collected and displayed on visual pin-up boards; and Wakelet allows you to create private or sharable visual collections of links.
-Services for tagging books and sharing reviews include LibraryThing.
-Zotero is a service for managing, storing and sharing links to online research, while Evernote and Instapaper allow you to capture a range of multimedia and online materials.
+Tizmos lets you share lists of materials displayed as visual bookmarks; Pinterest allows materials to be collected and displayed on visual pin-up boards; and Wakelet allows you to create private or sharable visual collections of links.
+LibraryThing is a service for tagging books and sharing reviews; Zotero is for managing and sharing links to online research; and BibSonomy is for managing links to scientific publications.
+Evernote and Instapaper allow you to capture a range of multimedia materials.
 It is also worth checking out social news sites like Digg and Reddit.

 LATEST ON INSTAGRAM